MakeOpinionGmbH/cpx-research-SDK-Android/README.md

 ## Initialize the library

 Enter the following code early in your App's life cycle, for example in the App's Application class.
+You can extra information like subIds, email or an entire array of specific data that will be sent back to you when you finish a transaction.
 For Kotlin

 ```kotlin
 val style = CPXStyleConfiguration(